 For this, you must complete an online appointment request.
 We were then offered an appointment a month and a half later at the US Embassy in Paris (so also plan train or plane + hotel in our case), once there, after the appointment and acceptance, they kept still have our passport two weeks before sending it back to us with the famous visa.

 If you followed 2 months in all to have the precious sesame.

 The more countries you visit, the more visas you have to ask for, the longer it takes.
 Fortunately, you do not need a visa for all countries!
 We advise you to go there at least 1 year in advance if possible.
 We know some who did not get their visa on their first application and had to redo the entire process ...

-Attention, we are talking here about Visa and no travel authorization like ESTA (USA) or AVE (Canada), which are very simple and quick to have by a simple online request.
+Please note, we are talking about Visa here and not travel authorization such as ESTA (USA) or AVE (Canada), which are very simple and quick to obtain by a simple online request.

 Doctor, dentist, gynecologist (for girls only eh!), ophthalmologist, prescription for special treatment, etc ...